Kafka CDC for Kafka Data Streaming with BryteFlow

 Kafka Streaming is essential for Enterprise Big Data

 Apache Kafka is an open-source, highly scalable event and stream processing platform rather than a destination.
 Kafka provides the functionality of a messaging system but with a novel design.
 Kafka is a distributed, partitioned, replicated commit log service.
 It connects to external systems via Kafka Connect for importing and exporting data and provides Kafka Streams, a library for processing Java streams.
-Data pipelines, ETL pipelines and 6 reasons to automate them
+CDC to Kafka and Oracle to Kafka CDC methods

 Real-time Apache Kafka CDC and Integration with BryteFlow